 Impairment losses on accounts receivable and contract assets from defence-related operations are evaluated based on expected credit losses due to defaults within the coming twelve months.
 These tests are done individually by counterparty.
 The evaluation is primarily based on counterparty credit risk after consideration of collateral received.
-Data primarily include official credit rating grades for counterparties.
+Data primarily include official credit rating grades for counterparties

 Impairment losses on accounts receivable from commercial operations are tested based on a probability-weighted outcome for expected credit losses.
 The calculation is based on an individual assessment of the solvency of the customer and on incurred customer losses in the last ten financial years, from which a worse-case scenario, default scenario and better-case scenario is calculated.
 The default scenario has been calculated using the average of actual customer losses during these ten years.
 The other two scenarios have been calculated based on historical information as well as forward-looking information such as future outlooks and economic forecasts.
 Each scenario has been assigned a probability, where the default scenario is weighted 70 (70) per cent in the calculation and the other two scenarios 15 (15) per cent each.
-Finally, an evaluation is performed, both for defence-related and civil operations, in order to identify whether adjutsments to the calculation models.
+Finally, an evaluation is performed, both for defence-related and civil operations, in order to identify whether adjutsments to the caluclated provision is needed to capture credit risk that is not captured by the calculation models.
 This evaluation has resulted in an adjustment to the loss provision related to the civil operations of MSEK 10 (30).